janus-llm/janus-llm/docs/source/index.rst

    How to use LLMs create documentation from code.

 :doc:`pipelines`
-   How to use configure pipelines to process code.
+   How to configure pipelines to process code.

 :doc:`adding_to_db`
    How to add code to the Chroma vector database.